KTH-EPE/MMC_model/README.md

-# InterOPERA MMC Dynamic Test Verification Framework
+# InterOPERA MMC Dynamic Tests Verification Framework

 This repository provides an automated Python-based workflow for running and managing PSCAD simulations to assess the dynamic performance compliance of modular multi-level converters (MMCs) to the functional requirements stipulated in